France: Thousands rally against Barnier's appointment as PM – DW – 09/07/2024

 Demonstrations had initially been announced by student unions at the end of August and were called by Melenchon's LFI.

-French authorities were expecting around 15,000 participants at 150 events nationwide, including around 2,000 in Paris.
+French authorities were expecting around 15,000 participants at 150 events nationwide, including around 2,000 people in Paris.

 But the appointment of Barnier on Thursday saw them revise that figure to over 30,000, with 8,000 people expected in the capital.